-Developed with and for the Department of Defense, the DOD GPC NC program validates compliance with Unified Facilities Criteria (UFC) 1-200-02 High Performance and Sustainable Building Requirements.
-When a building meets the requirements of UFC 1-200-02, it is considered compliant with the Guiding Principles for Sustainable Federal Buildings (HPSB Guiding Principles).
+Developed with and for the Department of Defense, the DOD GPC NC program validates compliance with Unified Facilities Criteria (UFC) 1-200-02 High Performance and Sustainable Building Requirements1.
+When a building meets the requirements of UFC 1-200-02, it is considered compliant with the Guiding Principles for Sustainable Federal Buildings2 (HPSB Guiding Principles) as required by Executive Order (EO) 140573.